sociallydistantgame/sociallydistant/README.md

+> [!WARNING]
+> Socially Distant's development is being moved to [GitLab](https://gitlab.acidiclight.dev/sociallydistant/sociallydistant).
+I will be archiving this repository and will no longer accept pull requests or issues here.
+Please direct any contributions to GitLab. :)

 # Socially Distant
 Socially Distant is an up-coming hacking game following the story of a global ransomware attack disrupting a society forced into cyberspace by the spread of a deadly biological threat to humanity.